agasthya-karna/DBMS/Interactive_Queries.md

 This document contains interactive SQL queries and triggers for managing IPL (Indian Premier League) data.

-## 1. Find the name of the coach for the team 'Chennai Super Kings'

 ```sql
 SELECT coach_name
 FROM CoachDetails